BHISupaDevTeam/bhi-python-pyodbc-buildpack/README.md

 2. Ensure all buildpacks are in the correct order
 3. Check your database firewall settings allow Heroku IPs

-## License

-This buildpack is MIT licensed.
-The Microsoft ODBC Driver is subject to Microsoft's license terms.
 # bhi-python-pyodbc-buildpack